 On my morning jaunt to namdhari(our neighbourhood organic store) I found all kinds of fresh herbs and I bought them all on a whim.
 I got several bunches of fresh basil, thyme, rosemary & oregano ,with no idea of what I was going to do with them.

-I did make a litre of my versatile Italian roast tomato sauce but I still had a lot of fresh herbs leftover.I was still exuberant on my afternoon coffee and energized like a little bunny so I decided to do something worthy with those herbs while at the same time season my cast iron pan.
+I did make a litre of my versatile Italian roast tomato sauce but I still had a lot of fresh herbs leftover.I was still exuberant on my afternoon coffee and energized like a little bunny so I decided to do something worthy with those herbs while at the same time season my cast iron pan and made this Herb Infused Dipping Oil.

 It’s not an elaborate process,almost easier than making tea but what I like most about it is that I got to act like a fancy chef on TV ,tossing random things in oil and suddenly ending up with an elixir.